 They are surely important, but don’t touch the lives of most Americans.
 Fifty-four percent of counties have no murders and another 15% have one.

 Syndicated with permission from RealClearWire.

-Lott is president of the Crime Prevention Research Center and the author most recently of “Gun Control Myths.”
-Until January, Lott was the senior adviser for research and statistics at the U.S. Department of Justice’s Office of Legal Policy and he dealt with vote fraud issues.
+Lott is the president of the Crime Prevention Research Center and most recently the author of “Gun Control Myths.”
+Until January, he worked in the U.S. Department of Justice as senior adviser for research and statistics.

 Even if Donald Trump never runs for president ever again, the mark he left on…